codad5/easy-metabox/README.md

 ## Quick Edit Support

-To enable quick edit support for a field:
+To enable Quick Edit support for a field:

 ```php
 $metabox->add_field(